RDP brute force attacks on rise. How to keep your business safe

 Since the advent of this pandemic, everybody is remote, and this translated to a massive upsurge in the number of brute force attacks targeting RDP clients.
 Attackers are using compromised credentials that are leaked over the web (credential stuffing) to try and gain malicious access to company RDP servers.
 In the first weeks of March, there was an average of 200,000 attacks per day.

 Fast forward to April 7th, and these numbers skyrocketed to over 1.4 million malicious attempts per day.
 This form of attack works by the hackers trying to brute force RDP passwords and username combinations until they get it right.
-In this search, the attackers can use just random characters or refer to their extensive database of compromised passwords and username combinations taken from various data breaches.

 How to Protect against RDP Bruteforce attack?